dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

     rm hw1 hw2 hw3
 ```

 That's it.
 When you run `make`, the system will build the project using the three commands under `all`.
-Each command is indented by *a single tab*&mdash;*not spaces*.
+Each command is indented by *a single tab*. *Not spaces*.
 Also notice the colon after `all`.

 The `clean` target removes the executables when you run